Which countries have banned travel to and from the UK?

 France

-All modes of travel and freight to and from the UK has been banned until at least Wednesday 23 December.
+France eased restrictions on lorries and freight entering France from the UK late on Tuesday - provided the drivers have had a negative result from a rapid COVID-19 test which is capable of detecting the new variant.

+Unfortunately, tourists from the UK are still banned from entering France.
+Only EU citizens can enter France and only if they have a negative COVID-19 test result.

-The move from France has added further pressure to the backlog of traffic at both ends of the English channel.
+The move from France has added further pressure to the backlog of traffic at both ends of the English channel over the last week and sparked fears of food and medicine shortages in the UK.

 Germany